Andrew Denton: Literature

 Denton accompanied Tony Horwitz on portions of his research for the book Spying on the South, and is a character in the narrative.

 In popular culture

 In 2022 Tasmanian band 208L Containers released an album, A Night at the Mirage, which they described as "a concept album about Andrew Denton and Christopher Skase".

 Personal life

 Denton lives in Sydney.
 He and his wife, TV presenter Jennifer Byrne, have a son.
-Byrne and Denton separated for six months in 1997.
 He is a supporter of the South Sydney Rabbitohs.
 Denton is also an atheist.
 In 2017, Denton was diagnosed with advanced heart disease, and he underwent a successful triple bypass surgery.